 Do I need a guide?

-You do not need a guide for any part of the Annapurna Circuit, Sanctuary or Poon Hill.
+As of 2023, all treks in Nepal require a certified guide.
+There are plenty of companies in Kathmandu and Pokhara offering services for both guides and porters.
 Porters can be hired separately if you don’t want to carry your pack.
 Hiring a guide is great for someone without experience.
 The problem is that some guides will chose the accommodation and schedule that is best for them, not for you.
 On our guided trek around Manaslu we stayed at a couple of less than optimal guesthouses before we began refusing his choices.

 Where to stay and eat